 Multiple myeloma often doesn’t have symptoms at first.
 This can make it difficult to diagnose in the early stages.
 Symptoms of multiple myeloma may include:

-Fractures: Myeloma cells produce substances called cytokines, which can trigger bone cells (osteoclasts) to destroy surrounding bone.
+- Fractures: Myeloma cells produce substances called cytokines, which can trigger bone cells (osteoclasts) to destroy surrounding bone.
 When more than 30% of the bone has been destroyed, X-rays show a thinning of the bone (osteoporosis) or dark holes (lytic lesions).
-The weakened area of bone can break.
+The weakened area of bone is more likely to break.
 This is called a pathological fracture.

-Infection: Because myeloma cells crowd out normal white blood cells, which fight infection, there is a risk of infection.
-Symptoms depend on where the infection is.
-Pneumonia, bladder or kidney infections, sinusitis and skin infections are common.
+- Infection: Because myeloma cells crowd out normal white blood cells, which fight infection, there is a risk of infection.
+Common myeloma infections include pneumonia, bladder or kidney infections, sinusitis and skin infections.